YanickT/Code2UML/README.md

 # Code2UML
 Converts python code to .dot-code for simple UML diagrams representing the classes and their inheritance as well as module dependencies.
+An online version of graphviz can be found [here](https://dreampuf.github.io/GraphvizOnline) and used to compile the .dot code.

 ## Example 1
 As an simple example the Code of the [pyrror module](https://github.com/YanickT/Pyrror) was used.